Basic Building Blocks

 Auction listings result in only one order line item, and this occurs either at the end of the listing with a winning bidder, or when the buyer uses the Buy It Now option.

 Checkout encompasses the period of time between creation of the order line item and the shipping of the item.
 During the checkout flow, interactions between the seller and the buyer affect data values for the corresponding order line item.
 For instance, the CheckoutStatus container in order and order line item retrieval calls has fields that indicate the current status of the order line item (checkout is complete (paid for) or incomplete (not paid).
 The base amount of the order line item is shown in the Transaction.TransactionPrice field and the shipping and handling costs are shown in the Transaction.ActualShippingCost and Transaction.ActualHandlingCost fields.
-If PayPal is the selected payment method for the item, then PayPal would set the Transaction.TransactionPrice field at the end of the checkout process.

 An order line item is represented by the Transaction object.
 To retrieve order line item data for a particular listing, you use GetItemTransactions.
 This call can result in the return of zero or multiple order line items.
 To retrieve all single and multiple (Combined Invoice) order line items for a seller's account, you use GetOrders.